-In this case by using the keyword new we call the constructor of the class Dog and by doing this, memory is allocated, needed for the newly created object of the Dog type.
-When it comes to classes they are allocated in the dynamic memory (in the so called "managed heap").
+In this case, by using the keyword new we call the constructor of the class Dog and by doing so, memory is allocated, needed for the newly created object of the Dog type.
+When it comes to classes, they are allocated in the dynamic memory (in the so called "managed heap").

-Let’s follow the process of calling a constructor during the creation of new object step by step.
+Let’s follow the process of calling a constructor during the creation of a new object step by step.

 First, memory is allocated for the object: